Valuative invariants for large classes of matroids: Invariants from singular Hodge theory, K-theory, and beyond

-Since the class of all elementary split matroids contains all copaving matroids, in particular it contains the class of all corank $2$ matroids.
-Using some of the basic properties listed in Proposition \ref{prop:properties-of-kl} we derive explicit formulas that allow to compute easily the Kazhdan--Lusztig polynomial $P_\M$ of an arbitrary corank $2$ matroid.
+Since the class of all elementary split matroids contains all copaving matroids, in particular it contains the class of all corank $2$ matroids without coloops.
+Using some basic properties from the Kazhdan--Lusztig polynomials, we will prove explicit formulas that allow to compute easily $P_\M(t)$ for an arbitrary corank $2$ matroid.
 This is our next goal.

-For each pair of integers $a,b\geq 2$, let us denote by $\mathsf{C}_{a,b}$ the graphic matroid obtained by gluing two cycles of length $a$ and $b$ along a common edge (see Figure \ref{fig:two-cycles}); whenever $a$ or $b$ are equal to $2$, we understand that a cycle of length $2$ consists of two parallel edges joining a pair of vertices.
-The matroid $\mathsf{C}_{a,b}$ has cardinality $a+b-1$ and its rank is $a+b-3$.
-We may assume that the edges of $\mathsf{C}_{a,b}$ are labelled in such that the numbers $1,\ldots,a$ are assigned to the edges of the cycle of length $a$, and the edges of the cycle of length $b$ are assigned the numbers $a,a+1,\ldots,a+b-1$.